 China’s COVID-proof, smart city called Xiong’an is four Chinese style housing towers combined with a courtyard-style city square interspersed with greenhouses.
 It is built on the outskirts of Beijing.

-The apartments feature a large south-facing terrace that catches enough sunlight to help to regulate the homes’ temperature and also provide open spaces in case of another lockdown.
-Each apartment comes with its own birdbox.
+The apartments feature a large south-facing terrace that catches enough sunlight to help regulate the homes’ temperature and also provide open spaces in case of another lockdown.
+Each apartment comes with its own bird-box.

 Huge communal areas are made keeping in mind social distancing norms.
 The co-working spaces are provided with 3D printers and rapid prototyping machines to make replacements for missing or broken items in the event of supply chain disruption.

 Greenhouses cover almost all buildings; food and the daily harvest of produce come from greenhouses beneath sloping roofs that collect solar energy.
-It is entirely self-sufficient in the event of a full lockdown. a mix of hydroponic farming and LED grow lights systems open the door for indoor farming.
+It is entirely self-sufficient in the event of a full lockdown. a mix of hydroponic farming and LED grow-light systems opens the door for indoor farming.

-Different apartment layouts would be able to accommodate couples with or without one or two children.
-The structures would be made from cross-laminated timber, as wood is a renewable resource.
+Different apartment layouts can accommodate couples with or without one or two children.
+The structures are made from cross-laminated timber, as wood is a renewable resource.

 The self-sufficient city model includes shops, a food market, as well as a kindergarten, swimming pool, and fire station.